Dear Seniors,

 Dear Naresh,

-When a candidate applies for any post, he/she must be ready for his/her candidature getting turned down (not rejected, please note).
-Against this backdrop, if your candidature, if turned down, does not mean that your worth gets reduced.
-The mismatch between the candidate's profile and the expectations of the interviewer are common.
-Therefore, do not lower your spirit.
+When a candidate applies for any post, they must be prepared for their candidacy being turned down (not rejected, please note).
+In this context, if your application is declined, it does not diminish your worth.
+It is common for there to be a mismatch between a candidate's profile and the interviewer's expectations.
+Therefore, do not lose heart.

 All the best!